Phil Bengtson: Career

-Bengtson replaced Lombardi following the 1967 season; his low-key approach was in sharp contrast to the often-volatile Lombardi.
+Bengtson was promoted to head coach following the 1967 season; his low key approach was in sharp contrast to the often-volatile Lombardi, who remained as general manager for a year.
 With the aging of key players, this translated into mediocrity for the franchise.
-Bengtson's Packers were 20–21–1 in his three seasons as head coach.
-After a 6–8 record in 1970, he was relieved of his duties, replaced by Missouri head coach Dan Devine for the 1971 season.
-Devine lasted four seasons with the Packers, moving back to the collegiate level at the University of Notre Dame following the 1974 season.
+The Packers were 20–21–1 in his three seasons as head coach, and finished third in the four-team Central division each year.
+After a 6–8 record in 1970, he was relieved of his duties, replaced by Missouri head coach Dan Devine for 1971.
+Devine lasted four seasons with the Packers, through 1974, then moved back to the collegiate level at the University of Notre Dame.
 Lombardi's former quarterback, Bart Starr, became the head coach of the Packers in 1975.
+In 1985, Bengston was inducted into the Green Bay Packers Hall of Fame.